 To run a profitable business, keep and use its records.
 It is a must for all the agribusinesses like farming, input shops and traders like a cafeteria, cooperatives and transporters.
-In this article we will discuss the importance of farm record keeping. examples of farm records and use of Computer aided farm records among small scale and large scale farmers
+In this free guide, we will discuss the uses of farm record keeping, examples of farm records and how to get farmers to keep better records among small-scale and large-scale farmers

-Why do you need to keep and use farm records given the high cost of keeping them?
-Or what is the importance of record keeping in animal and crop production?
-You must use the records you gather for them to have any value.
+What are the benefits of simple farm records and bookkeeping?
+Simply put, you must use the records you gather for them to have any value.
 The objectives of record keeping can be summarized by the quote below.

 If you cannot see success, you cannot reward it.